themains/password/README.md

 For example: if the password is `12STEVEN` <br>
 then the input to the model is `12STEVE` <br>
 And the prediction label is `2STEVEN` <br>
-Data is split as follows: 90% for training, 5% for validation, 5% for test.<br>
+Data is split as follows: 95% for training, 2.5% for validation, 2.5% for test.<br>
+You can find more details on how the data is split in this [notebook](notebooks/01_data.ipynb).<br>
+Since loading all train data to memory requires more than 200+ GB RAM, tf records are created, you can refer to this [notebook](notebooks/02_tf_records.ipynb) on how this is done.

 Below is the GRU model that we used
 ```